30A Prime Interview with Wild Thang Airboat Tours

 We met with longtime airboat Captain Roger as well as office manager / deckhand / Captain Miranda both of whom are Florida natives and have been around airboats most of their lives.
 They made my dream come true when they took us out for a quick tour of the West Bay marsh.
 I’ve been on many regular boat rides in my life but an airboat felt totally different.
 Captain Roger did a bunch of fun 360-degree donut spins, drove over sandbars and through tall marshy grass.
 The ride was extremely comfortable and felt like we were floating over the water.
 It’s was literally one of the best experiences of my life and I have already made arrangements to do the night trip with my family.
 Make sure to watch the video below to see clips from my first airboat ride.

 Captain Roger has been operating airboats for more than 17 years.
 Out of the 3 different types of tours offered by Wild Thang, he told us that the Sunset Night Ride from 7:30 to 9 pm is his favorite.
 He described the Sunset Night Tour in the following way… “On the way out into the bay you catch the sunset and when it gets dark we break out the spotlight and everyone typically sees lots of Gators”.
-When asked what people should bring the Captain said they are welcome to bring towels, coolers, beer, sunscreen, sunglasses, water and pretty much anything else.
+When asked what people should bring the Captain said they are welcome to bring beach towels, coolers, beer, sunscreen, sunglasses, water and pretty much anything else.
 On a boat space is at a premium so just as long as what you bring does not intrude on your neighbors, you are pretty much good to go.

 Miranda has served as a deckhand and the office manager of Wild Thang Airboat Tours for the past 10 years but she’s been around the business pretty much her entire life.
 She explained to us that the name of the business was most likely inspired by the famous 1966 Chip Taylor song “Wild Thing”.
 The business has evolved over the years into what it is today but it did not start with airboats.
 Instead, they originally began as a seaplane tour business back in 1987 and as the years went on they added jet ski, pontoon and other rentals to their fleet.
 The seaplane was their original bread-and-butter but that changed when their only pilot retired and sold the seaplane.
 Needing to find another money maker, they purchased their first airboat and the rest is history.
 In 2008, they discontinued the pontoon and jet ski rental side of the operation to focus solely on world-class airboat tours.
 Today Wild Thang has a total of 3 airboats (‘Swamp Stalker’ is their newest) that each hold up to 16 people.